Submissions

 Author Guidelines

 The journal use the Online Journal System (OJS) for its publication procedures, encompassing submission, review, proofreading, and copyediting.
-Each submission will undergo screening to ensure a similarity index of less than 30% before the review process begin.
+Each submission will undergo screening using Turnitin to ensure a similarity index of less than 30% before the review process begin.

-The manuscript article should be written in English in the font of Times New Roman which include abstract, introduction, literature review, research methodology, results and discussions, conclusion, acknowledgement and references.
-Manuscript should be prepared via the Microsoft Word processor.
+The manuscript should be written in English in the font of Times New Roman and should be prepared via the Microsoft Word processor.
+The type of manuscript allowed for submission in this journal are:

 The formatting is strictly follow JTEC template: JTEC Manuscript Template.
 The manuscript format is outlined below.